 ShippingEasy provides a place for UPS merchant accounts to enter their IOSS numbers on the INTERNATIONAL SETTINGS page.

-- The VAT tax standard rate is 20% - VAT rates vary and are dependant on the product price.
+The VAT tax standard rate is 20% - VAT rates vary and are dependent on the product price.